Who Is at Risk

 - People who have chronic conditions including diabetes, kidney disorders, liver disorders, neurological disorders (including nervous system, brain and spinal cord), neuromuscular disorders (including muscular dystrophy and multiple sclerosis)

-- Women who are pregnant or plan to become pregnant
+- People who are pregnant or plan to become pregnant

 - Family members of those who cannot get the flu vaccine because they are too young or have a history of negative reactions to the vaccine